promptfoo/promptfoo/site/docs/intro.md

 # Intro

-`promptfoo` is a CLI and library for evaluating and red-teaming LLM apps.
+`promptfoo` is an [open-source](https://github.com/promptfoo/promptfoo) CLI and library for evaluating and red-teaming LLM apps.

 With promptfoo, you can: